 A Local IR can obtain additional allocations as required.
-A request should be submitted to the RIPE NCC when the currently allocated address space is nearly used up, or if a single assignment will require a larger set of addresses than can be satisfied with the allocated address space.
+A request should be submitted to the RIPE NCC when the currently allocated address space is nearly used up (about 90 percent), or if a single assignment will require a larger set of addresses than can be satisfied with the allocated address space.
 To obtain a new allocation, a Local IR should submit a request to the RIPE NCC which includes a complete list of the assignments made from all of their allocations.
-The RIPE NCC will check this information, compare it with assignments registered in the database and may request further information to determine the need for a new allocation.
+The RIPE NCC will check this information, compare it with assignments registered in the database and may request further information (such as documentation of some of the assignments) to determine the need for a new allocation.
 Additional address space will be allocated after the information supplied with the request has been verified, and a new allocation has been deemed necessary.